Tesla

 Sales and Marketing

-Historically, we have been able to achieve sales without traditional advertising and at relatively low marketing costs.
+Historically, we have been able to achieve sales without relying on traditional advertising and at relatively low marketing costs.
 We continue to monitor our public narrative and brand, and tailor our marketing efforts accordingly, including through investments in customer education and advertising as necessary.

 Automotive